hamidreza-s/hamidreza-s.github.io/_drafts/2015-08-24-erlang-garbage-collection-details-and-why-it-matters.markdown

 ```
 Spawn > Fullsweep > Generational > Terminate
 ```
-A newly spawned process uses fullsweep GC, obviously because no GC has occurred yet and so there is no separation between objects as young and old generations.
+A newly spawned process whose data grows more that *min_heap_size* uses fullsweep GC, obviously because no GC has occurred yet and so there is no separation between objects as young and old generations.
 After that first fullsweep GC, the heap is separated into young and old segments and afterward the GC strategy switches to generational and remains on it until the process terminates.

 **Scenario 3**:
 ```